-- We are limiting places to two individuals per organisation, in order of registration.
+- We are limiting places to two individuals per organisation.
 If more people at your organisation would like to attend, please contact us.
-Free places will be offered where possible if there are more than two participants wishing to attend.
+Free places will be offered where possible.

 - Please ensure that you have correctly filled in your email and phone number so that we can contact you if the course arrangements change at short notice.

 - If the course is full, you may register on the waiting list on a first-come, first-served basis if a place becomes available.